 Needing a short change-of-pace, I checked to see how difficult it was going to be to open areas that were molded solid.
 The rectangles around the periphery of the rear cabin wall are actually openings that the catches of the hatches go into to close the hatches securely.
 Ideally those are hollows.
 Since they weren’t molded that way, I wanted to see if I could cut the hollows into the kit piece or if I was going to have to cut away the area and build something less inaccurate:

-A bit tedious but I can do it without (more) reconstructive construction.
+I can hollow out the individual sections.
+It’s a bit tedious but I can do it without (more) reconstructive construction.

 Back to work on the seats, I added the support for other details (the function of which I cannot fathom so there’s no label for that strip soldered between the two loops) for the foot stirrups (which were intended to keep the feet and legs from flailing around and getting injured should the crew need to eject) using solder: